 Expertise and Public Engagement

-I have served on the board of charities and companies.
-I currently chair the Board of Trustees of A Bridge to the Future (a charity set up to raise a 30m endowment for the United World College of Mostar in Bosnia Herzegovina).
+In addition to his practice at the Bar and his more recent membership of the House of Lords, Lord Verdirame KC has served on the board of charities and companies.
+He currently chairs the Board of Trustees of A Bridge to the Future (a charity set up to raise a 30m endowment for the United World College of Mostar in Bosnia Herzegovina).